simbo1905/thinbus-srp-js/README.md

 }
 ```

-`Date.now()` is mixed into the `advance` method to reduce the probability of any repeated values different login attempts and between page reloads.
-Also as outlined above `Date.now()` is also hashed into the `a` regardless of the random generator used to further reduce the probability of a duplicated `A` or `M1` value been seen for subsequent login attempts.
+Also as outlined above `Date.now()` is hashed into `a` regardless of the random generator used to further reduce the possibility of a duplicated `A` value been used for different login attempts.

 ## Recommendations